 Back then, Victoria’s daughters and twin sisters Yvette Kelly and Rose Banks decided to buy the hotel from their siblings.
 Ettie -as Yvette is commonly known- remembers how, when they decided to buy the Gatwick, it was very difficult, because they didn’t have any credit history, as they had never worked anywhere else: “we tried pretty much every bank, but every time we went asking to borrow 3.5 million dollars they very kindly showed us the door.”
 After placing a mortgage on both Ettie and Rose’s houses and finding somebody willing to back them up, they finally managed to obtain a loan and became the new owners of what already was a rather infamous rooming house.

-PART II: Six nights by the sea (sample)
+PART II: Six nights by the sea (extract)

 I am lying on my bed.
 I’ve been waking and sleeping: on and off, for a while now.
 How long?
 I don’t know.
 Beyond the wall I am facing: the floor’s main bathroom.
 Behind me: room 309 of the Gatwick Private Hotel.

 The walls across the hotel’s corridors are salmon-pink and the carpet is burgundy red.
 Inside the room, the walls are purple and the carpet is dark blue.
 Because of this, and the presence of a window, the environment is much cooler and brighter.
 Almost soothing.

 It must be before eleven, for it’s still quiet.
 The only noise is that phlegmy coughing I’ve been hearing for the last three days.
 It might come from the room across the hall.